tranjt/aprotracker/README.md

 - Exercise deletion
 - Do routine screen (a dynamic generated form based on selected routine)
 - Do routine form (all exercise input fields in this form can be extended and lessen.
 Only valid field will be saved)
-- Routine automatic timer (ao routine screen automatically saves execution time for this workout )
+- Routine automatic timer (routine screen automatically saves execution time for this workout )
 - Previous done field (displays the lastest done exercise stats)
 - Timer